SAGES-UCSC/Photometry/README.md

     * **clip_box** - Trim a box dimensions

 * **Quadtree.py** - A way to index sources in two dimensions in order to cross-correlate catalogs.
 There is a C-version of this (in MakeCatalog).
-It runs much faster but you lose the object oriented-ness that makes the Python version so easy to use..
+It runs much faster but you lose the object oriented-ness that makes the Python version so easy to use.

 #### Mask Making:

+* **simple_test.py** - This program demonstrates how to put together various routines and functions to do some basic GC candidate selection.
+  This program starts with an already cross-correlated final catalog of all a given system.
+You can tweak the input to the various functions to cut down the original catalog to a catalog of GC candidates using the functions from **geom_utils.py** and **phot_utils.py**.

 * **makeDSIMin.py** - A program to turn a catalog file into a DSIM input file.